COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Can take place (indoors or outdoors) for young people who were under the age of 18 on 31 August 2020.

-If within the grounds of the Place of Worship, there is no limit on the number of participants but groups should be limited to no more than six persons OR no more than two household groups.
-For these purposes, a household and its Support Bubble are treated as a single household.
+If within the grounds of the Place of Worship, multiple groups, each consisting of up to 30 persons may gather.
+For these purposes, a household and its Support bubble are treated as a single household.

 Where the gathering is for the purposes of communal worship, the organisers must ensure that the gathering is COVID-19 secure.

-A single small group of singers can perform, or rehearse where essential to communal worship.
-This should be limited to as few singers as possible, with social distancing being maintained at all times.
-Congregational singing should not take place.
+A single group of amateur singers of up to six people can perform, or rehearse where essential to communal worship.
+There is no limit on the number of professional singers.
+Social distancing should be maintained at all times.
+Otherwise, indoor communal singing should not take place.

-Outdoor congregational singing within the grounds or the outside space of a place of worship is permitted with social distancing etc. A group must consist of no more than six persons, or of the members of no more than two households (or those households and any applicable Support Bubble).
+Outdoor congregational singing within the grounds or the outside space of a place of worship is permitted with social distancing etc in multiple groups of up to 30 people each.
 The gathering must be COVID-19 secure.

 |For work purposes (i.e. church ministry workers)||Church ministry activity is permitted outside of worker’s home where it is not reasonably possible for the worker to provide those services from home.|